danstarns/idio-graphql/README.md

 Of Course!
 Wherever you need to provide `typeDefs` you can use strings, [graphql-tag](https://github.com/apollographql/graphql-tag) or file paths.

+### What is the role of the gateway ?

+---

+Remember the initial schema & keep track of services with the corresponding names.
+Produce a Graphql schema after introspecting each supplied service.

+> `GraphQLGateway` acts as a reverse proxy when using Inter-Schema execution.

+Your gateway will;
+1. Not throw if it loses connection to a service
+2. Allow unlimited services with the same name join the swarm
+3. Load balance requests to each service
+4. Not start until all services are connected
+5. Ensure no other gateway has the same name but different schema

+> You can spawn multiple instances of the same gateway

 # Quick Start

 ```
 $ npm install idio-graphql apollo-server graphql-tag
 ```